 In general, the transactions contemplated by the Merger may be terminated by either PIA or SAI if the Merger is not consummated on or prior to June 30, 1999, and in certain other instances.
-There can be no assurance that SPAR will not exercise its right to terminate the Merger Agreement pursuant to the terms of the Merger Agreement.
 In addition, the transactions contemplated by the Merger may be terminated by PIA if PIA accepts an acquisition proposal from a third party and pays the SPAR Companies a termination fee equal to 3.5% of the value of the consideration in connection with such acquisition proposal as determined by the Merger Agreement and the amount of the SPAR Companies' and the SAI Stockholders' reasonable expenses in connection with the Merger.
-See "Proposal I: Share/Option Issuance -- Merger Agreement -- Termination" and "Risk Factors -- If the Merger with SPAR is Not Consummated PIA May Have to Make Changes in Operations and Seek Additional Financing."
+See "Proposal I: Share/Option Issuance -- Merger Agreement -- Termination."